Unit 3: Advanced Topics & Disease Prevention¶

 Coach: "I hear you, it can feel like everything is dangerous when you start reading about cancer risk."

-Client: "Yeah, one article says something is bad, the next says it's fine.
-I don't know what to believe."
+Client: "Yeah, one article says something is bad and the next says it's fine, so I don't know what to believe."

 Coach: "Totally.
 It can start to feel like nothing is safe."